 - Direct open-ended questions: You can target this issue head-on by directly asking your customers a question like, "What do you dislike about our product?"
 This allows the customer to answer in their own words and in greater detail than a closed-ended question.

 Tailor your approach to different segments

 Customer feedback survey results can uncover important segments in your customer base.
-These segments can be based on a customer’s demographics, geography, or behavioral characteristics.
-Older users may have different requirements from younger users, urban users may use your product differently to rural users, and wealthier users may be willing to pay more for a premium product.
+These segments can be based on a customer's demographics, geography, or behavioral characteristics.
+For example, older customers might have different requirements to younger customers and you may find urban customers use your product differently to rural customers.
 By understanding the varied wants and needs of your market, you can better tailor your approach to your customers.

 - Step up your marketing strategy: By understanding how a particular demographic uses your product, you can create a more effective marketing strategy.
 If you are marketing to a particular age or socioeconomic group, it's important to know where those customers can be found and how they respond to different styles of advertising.

 - Customize your products: Different customers have different needs.
 By understanding how customers use your product, you can tailor your product to suit their requirements.
 That may involve creating a standard and premium version of your product, or adding different language settings.

 - Target segments at risk of churn: Your survey results may show that a particular segment is particularly at risk of churn.
 With this knowledge, you can focus your efforts on retaining this group of customers.

 Feedback surveys aren't just for customer retention because they're also great for customer acquisition.
 Survey results will inform you of the kinds of potential customers to target, and the existing customers who are willing to help promote your brand.

 - Target lucrative demographics: Your survey results may reveal that your product is particularly appealing to customers of a particular demographic.
 If this is the case, then you already know where to pursue quality sales leads.